BernardGreenberg/NXSYS/DocSource/RelayLanguage.md

 # NXSYS scenario and relay language

-**Copyright ©Bernard S. Greenberg** 1994, 1995, 1996, 1997
-  18 June 1995 (upd: 10 November 1996, 2 February 1997.
-19 Feb 97, 18 Nov1997, 2 Dec97., 6 Jan 98, 14 Jan 98, 23 April 98, 16 May 98, 16 January 01, 26 July 01, 19 February 2022
+##### Status 27 February 2022

 This file documents the language used with NXSYS to define track scenarios and interlockings.
-Using this language, and looking at the supplied examples, you should be able to define your own layouts (no, it is not trivial).
+Using this language, and looking at the supplied examples, you should be able to define your own layouts.
 Pay particular attention to the 1998 tutorial [Duckburg Tower A](https://github.com/BernardGreenberg/NXSYS/tree/master/Interlockings/Duckburg)!

 The term *the simulator* is used below to denote the NXSYS application in such contexts where there is a need to draw a clear distinction between logic and actions effected by that application, and that effected by the relays whose definitions you supply to it.
 The simulator operates some of your relays, and is operated by others of them, as described below.

-**NB: This document was first written around the turn of the century for Version 1 NXSYS.
-While the relay language has not changed at all, the Version 2 track-definition language differs completely, and with the advent of TLEdit, the Track Layout Editor, there is no need ever to code in, or understand, the track definition language (it's not really very complicated, anyway).
-So all that has been removed.**

-Making the signals and switches actually work is not so easy: one must design all the signal circuitry, which is not easily explained in a short (or even long) helpfile - that is a whole study.
-The authoritative source document for that study is NYCTA/MTA drawing-set 733-33, their "typical signal/interlocking prints", not readily available.
-More stuff coming from me, hopefully, though (2022) --
+Making the signals and switches actually work is not so easy: You must learn signalling logic design.
+Consume everything in the main helpfile, then go on to the “(Advanced) Signalling Logic Tutorial" in the application help menu (or the `Documentation` folder in [this GitHub repository](https://github.com/BernardGreenberg/NXSYS)).

 Of course, you are free and encouraged to study and mimic the circuitry provided in the examples; you can start with what we supply and modify until it becomes something else.
 With NXSYS, you can actually *watch* the relays in operation and experiment with modifying their circuits, privileges I never had when learning this material from paper in the mid-1960's.
 (However, I warn and declare unequivocally that my designs are for entertainment and educational purposes only and include certain simplifications and possible errors, and are not fit for use for controlling real railroads or other life-critical systems, and I assume no risk or responsibility should any of this information, or designs correctly or incorrectly derived from it, be faulty and lead to harm, damage, loss, or injury.
 Use it at your own risk.)